Emergence of two inertial sub-ranges in solar wind turbulence: dependence on heliospheric distance and solar activity: SUMMARY AND CONCLUSION

-Our analysis, extended to a period of year 2001 for different types of solar wind intervals, shows that the two inertial sub-ranges are no longer surviving during the period of high solar activity.
-Nevertheless, the study enables us to characterize the state of turbulence in the Alfv\'enic slow solar wind \citep{Marsch1981, amicis2011, damicis2015,damicis2021,damicis2022}, as compared to traditional fast and slow winds.
-We showed that during this period, when ASSW is found in abundance near the ecliptic plane, it is in an intermediate state of turbulence between those typical of fast and slow streams.
-This also gives us insights on the position of the break separating the integral ($f^{-1}$) and inertial ranges \citep{mattheausgoldstein1986, chandran2018} in the case of ASSW.
-While \cite{damicis2018} found the $f^{-1}$ break to be occurring at the same frequency for FSW as well as ASSW at 1 au, in our study it occurs at a much lower frequency for the ASSW compared to the FSW at distances greater than 1.5 au (see Fig. \ref{fig9}), thus suggesting a plausible explanation for the `slowness' of the ASSW due to strong intermixing between the FSW and the SSW during the high solar activity.
+The variability of wind types at solar maxima enables us to additionally characterize the state of turbulence in the Alfv\'enic slow solar wind, as compared to traditional fast and slow winds.
+ASSW, which is found in abundance near the ecliptic plane, is in an intermediate state of turbulence between typical fast and slow streams, with double scaling in the spectra but less regular scaling laws of the kurtosis.
+It is interesting that we do not observe the $f^{-1}$ break in the ASSW spectra \citep{mattheausgoldstein1986, chandran2018}, suggesting a possibility that this is located at a frequency lower than those accessible with our samples.
+Interestingly, for the ecliptic solar wind at 1 au, the $f^{-1}$ break was found at the same frequency for both FSW and ASSW \cite{damicis2018}.
+In the current study, at distances greater than 1.5 au, similar $f^{-1}$ break in ASSW occurs at a much lower frequency compared to that for the FSW (see Fig. \ref{fig9}).

+The observations described in this article clearly indicate the emergence of a characteristic scale within the inertial range of Alfvénic solar wind turbulence, likely separating two different dynamical regimes.
+The absence of double scaling in SSW at solar maximum seems to preliminarily suggest that Alfvénicity might play a crucial role in the occurrence of such break.
+However, a physical interpretation requires the disentanglement of several additional possible factors (e.g., geometry, expansion, latitude, turbulence amplitude), which is only possible through an extended statistical analysis, deferred to future works.
+These findings could be of broad relevance for heliospheric studies, possibly informing solar wind modeling \citep[e.g.,][]{Cranmer2012,Usmanov2012,Zank2021,Chandran2021}, affecting energetic particle transport \citep{Pucci2016,Shukurov2017,Perri2021}, and more generally constraining the energetics of the solar wind \citep{Vasquez2007,rivera2024}.